 In one of his final interviews in 1980, John Lennon ecstatically spoke about ‘Happy Xmas’ being played during the holiday season each year.
-He would be amazed that now – nearly a century later – not only this song but many of his others have become beloved classics.
+He would be amazed that decades later – not only this song but many of his others have become beloved classics.

 “I think my greatest pleasure is writing a song – words and lyrics – that will last longer than a couple of years.
 Songs that anybody could sing.
 Songs that will outlive me, probably.
 And that gives me my greatest pleasure.
 That’s where I get my kicks.”

 ‘Happy Xmas (War Is Over)’ was recorded at NYC’s Record Plant in October 1971 with the Plastic Ono Band featuring Nicky Hopkins, Jim Kelter, Chris Osbourne and Hugh McCracken.
 The choruses are sung by Yoko along with the children of The Harlem Community Choir.
 The Christmas spirit is evoked by the use of sleigh bells, tubular bells and glockenspiel.

 Production is by Phil Spector who had produced a classic Christmas album by various artists including The Ronettes, The Crystals and Darlene Love in 1963 (released on the same day of JFK’s assassination).
 The album was re-released by The Beatles’ label Apple as Phil Spector’s Christmas Album.